ErpNetDocs/tech/concepts/parties-concepts.md

 ![Party Attributes](Party-attributes.png)

 Party has "Parent Party" and "Area" attributes, which are inherited by Company and Person.
 But persons "First Name" and "Last Name" are specific only to persons.
-Neither companies, nor generally parties have "First Name".
+Neither companies nor generally parties have "First Name".

 ### Relationships with Other Entity Types